oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 ### Front page
 ### Preface
 This is a summary presentation of the product we have developed.
-It's porpuse is to give a short but complete overview of the problem domain, the product development process and finally the concrete solution developed.
+It's purpose is to give a short but complete overview of the project background, the product development process and finally the concrete solution developed.

+### ToC
+### Introduction
 The terms data and dataset are used continuously throughout the documentation.
 Unless anything else is specified, the term refers to tabular data/datasets.
 The problem space is data anonymization, as such, when talking about data/datasets we are generally referring to population data.

-### ToC
-### Introduction
 ### Presentation of the group
  - Sondre - IT
  Worked part time for NAV IT AI-lab since fall 2018.
 Main competence is Java and Python development, but has worked with web development in previously.
  - André